 Implementation grants support final scholarly research and consultation, design development, production, and installation of a project for presentation to the public.

-In the last five competitions the Museums, Libraries, and Cultural Organizations: Implementation Grants program (formerly known as America's Historical and Cultural Organizations: Implementation Grants) received an average of 46 applications.
-The program made an average of nine awards per competition, for a funding ratio of 20 percent.
+In the last five competitions the Museums, Libraries, and Cultural Organizations: Implementation Grants program received an average of 39 applications.
+The program made an average of eight awards per competition, for a funding ratio of 21 percent.

 The number of applications to an NEH grant program can vary widely competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com.